What is latency?

 Latency is the time delay between when an action is initiated and when the system delivers the corresponding response.
-In audio, this means the gap between capturing a voice signal and hearing the processed version.
+In audio, this means the gap between capturing a voice signal and the system's processed or responded output.

 What is an example of latency?